 - simple calls to action,

-- customers without app access,
+- customers without the app,

-- fallback communication when push is unavailable.
+- fallback when push isn’t available.

 RCS proximity marketing